 History

-Kuimetsa (Kuimetz) is one of the few defense foundations made by a female order.
-The village appeared in sources for the first time in 1345 and belonged to the Cistercian monastery in Tallinn (Rewel).
-The construction of stone fortifications was probably started in 1412, and their main task was to protect the stocks, collected from nearby Cistercian estates.
-The building played its role until 1560, when, like other fortifications of the region, it was destroyed during the Livonian War by thw Muscovite army.
-In the following years, the ruined building belonged to private hands, but no renovation action was taken.
-At the beginning of the 19th century, the tower was in quite good condition, but unfortunately it was soon dismantled for building material.
+Kuimetsa (German: Kuimetz) was one of the few fortified foundations made by a female order.
+The settlement first appeared in documents in 1345, when it belonged to the Cistercian nunnery in Tallinn (German: Rewel).
+The construction of the stone building probably began in 1412, when the monastery received large sums of money for construction works.
+Their purpose was to protect supplies collected from nearby Cistercian farms and to create a residential seat for the supervising official.
+The building served its role until 1560, when it was destroyed during the Livonian War with Moscow, like other fortifications in the region.
+In the following years, the ruined building belonged to private hands, but no repair works were undertaken.
+At the beginning of the 19th century, the tower was still in fairly good condition, but unfortunately it was soon dismantled for building materials.

 Architecture